-Please refer to the West Mercia Police guidelines on the intranet if the death is suspicious or unexpected or the Guidelines on What to Do if A Child Under 18 Dies, if it is expected.
-There are Child Death Processes that must be followed
+Please refer to the West Mercia Police / Powys guidelines on the intranet if the death is suspicious or unexpected or the Guidelines on What to Do if A Child Under 18 Dies, if it is expected.
+There are Child Death Processes that must be followed including the completion of the eCDOP form

-9.1 Discharges from Hospital of a child where Non Accidental Injury / Neglect are suspected.
+9.1 Discharges from Hospital of a child where Non-Accidental Injury / Neglect are suspected.

 No child is to be discharged from hospital until it has been approved by both Social Care and the Paediatrician involved with the child.
-The senior Paediatric Dr on duty at the time of the child's discharge should document that the social worker is happy for discharge.
+The senior Paediatric Doctor (Tier 2 or above) on duty at the time of the child's discharge should document that the social worker is happy for discharge.